qfpl/applied-fp-course/README.md

 The normal cabal build commands should then work as expected.
 We do recommend using cabal sandboxes as they provide a contained Haskell environment for a given project.
 Easy to clean up, and package versions won't conflict with any other sandboxed project you may be working on.
-Hence their name.

 To use the Nix Shell:
 ```bash